The Bold and Beautiful: A Look at 70s Black Fashion

 LL Cool J, the rapper, is the one who brought graffiti clothing into mainstream culture, showing a graffiti sport shirt on the cover of the “Black Beat” magazine.

-To sum up, the 70s black fashion scene was a powerhouse of self-expression and creativity!
-It was a decade in that black people struck the fashion world by storm with their bold and daring sense of style.
+The 70s black fashion scene was a powerhouse of self-expression and creativity!
+It was a decade in which black people struck the fashion world by storm with their bold and daring sense of style.
 From the runway to the streets, black fashion was everywhere, making an indelible mark on the world of style.
 And today, the 70s black fashion movement continues to inspire designers and trendsetters.